alexandre-poirier/GOLO-Graphql-backend-assignment/README.md

         * packages with delivery status

 I will deploy the frontend on a python server as the the compiled frontend should only consist of static files and the python instance scaling is faster than Node.js' scaling from what I remember on Google App Engine.

+Note: In order for the backend to respect proper conventions of a RESTFul API server, the CRUD operations will be done using the corresponding http methods (POST, GET, PUT and DELETE for example).